What are the differences between community engagement, service learning, internships, fieldwork, and field trips?

 What is Student Leadership for Community Engagement?

 Student Leadership for Community Engagement (SLCE) is an initiative within the Center for Community Engagement that provides students with opportunities for growth and development as leaders through paid training, focused experiences, and community service, enabling them to be leaders on and off campus and catalysts for positive change within the community.
 Through our program, we hope to help students understand leadership skills and utilize them effectively for accomplishing goals; encourage them to exercise personal, professional, and social responsibilities in lives, careers, and communities; teach them to communicate, collaborate & work effectively in a diverse society; and help them to assess, motivate, and hold accountable themselves and others.
-There are two main programs within SLCE: Pioneers for Change and Hayward Promise Neighborhood.

 Who are Pioneers for Change?